 The first round on the leaderboard will close at Monday, Feb.
 18th at 11:59PM PST, and any submissions will appear on the leaderboard by 9AM PST the following day.
 After this, the leaderboard will refresh daily until the final deadline.
 Teams can update their submission multiple times per day, but only their most recently uploaded YAML files will be evaluated and scored.

 The Final Challenge Course is also based on the above Challenge Course, but teams will not receive the 25 Challenge YAML files, which again are slight variations on the initial conditions.
 Teams may assume that the stochastic changes will mirror those provided in Leaderboard Challenge Course Challenge YAML files.

-By the final deadline, teams must submit both source code and binaries for evaluation on these 25 sequestered Challenge YAML files.
-Each team’s folder of source code and binaries will be unzipped onto an instance of Ubuntu 16.04.5 LTS running in AWS type p3.2xlarge.
+By the final deadline, teams must submit source code for evaluation on these 25 sequestered Challenge YAML files.
+The testing environment is an instance of Ubuntu 16.04.5 LTS running in AWS type p3.2xlarge.
 The following instance will be used as the basis for the testing environment: https://aws.amazon.com/marketplace/pp/B077GCZ4GR

 Can teams utilize the global 3D locations of the gates?